Auto-Regressive vs Flow-Matching: a Comparative Study of Modeling Paradigms for Text-to-Music Generation: Comparative study: vs

 \subsection{Runtime Analysis and Model Scaling}

-In subsection~\ref{sec:exp1} we show that \fm can approach \ar quality only when it runs a large number of inference steps and still lags slightly in FAD, PC, and CE.
+In subsection~\ref{sec:exp1} we show that \fm can closely match \ar quality when it runs a large number of inference steps and still lags slightly in FAD, PC, and CE.
 This raises two practical questions: (i) \emph{Is it worthwhile to cut the step count to gain inference speed?}; (ii) \emph{Does such speed-up scales to batch processing?} \ar re-uses hidden states through key–value (KV) caching, so its cost per token falls as the batch grows; \fm has no comparable mechanism.

-To answer these questions we record throughput (samples / sec) and per-sample latency on a single A$100$ GPU for batch sizes $2$–$256$. \ar is evaluated with KV caching enabled. \fm is evaluated with Euler's method fixed at $200$, $50$, $25$, and $10$ steps.
-Objective scores for these settings appear in ~\Cref{apx:alt_fm_steps} (\Cref{tab:exp1_fm}); runtime curves are plotted in \Cref{fig:throughput}.
+To answer these questions, we record throughput (samples / sec) and per-sample latency on a single A$100$ GPU for batch sizes $2$–$256$; in this context "sample" refers to a generated $10$ sec audio sample. \ar is evaluated with KV caching enabled. \fm is evaluated with Euler's method fixed at $200$, $50$, $25$, and $10$ steps.
+Objective scores for these settings appear in ~\Cref{apx:alt_fm_steps} (\Cref{tab:exp1_fm}). \Cref{fig:throughput} shows that the throughput for \ar rises consistently, reaching $6.5$ samples per second at batch $256$.
+In contrast, \fm plateaus: using $50$ steps following Euler's solver, tops out near $3.5$ samples per second.
+Euler's method using $10$ inference steps is faster than \ar at every batch size, but the audio quality is significantly lower (FAD $4.16$ versus $0.40$), showing a speed-fidelity tradeoff for \fm.